ansys/pydpf-core/docs/source/concepts/waysofusing.rst

 DPF is a framework that provides data computation capabilities.
 These capabilities are enabled using the DPF Server application.
-These capabilities can be accessed through _client APIs_, as shown here:
+These capabilities can be accessed through client APIs, as shown here:

 .. image:: ../images/drawings/apis_2.png